Eligijus112/algorithms-python/README.md

 ## Selection sort

-The class that implements the bubble sort algorithm is in the `algorithms/SelectionSort/SelectionSort.py` file.
+The class that implements the selection sort algorithm is in the `algorithms/SelectionSort/SelectionSort.py` file.

+## Insertion sort

+The class that implements the insertion sort algorithm is in the `algorithms/InsertionSort/InsertionSort.py` file.

 # Tests